Gvirbalis/carparts/README.md

 1.About:

 This is a website for used car parts.
 I am still updating it.
 On the website, you can add cars and parts.
 Parts can be linked to a car, so if you choose a part type, such as "Engine," the part description will show the engine code.
+Don't forget, if you want to give some users permission to add cars or parts, you need to go to the admin panel, click on "Profiles," select the user, change their status to "Verified," and save it!

 2.How to make it work: